jamf/NetSUS/docs/sus.md

 This preference may also be set using a Configuration Profile.

-Note: For macOS Mojave clients the Base URL should be set to https.
+**Note**: For macOS Mojave clients the Base URL should be set to https.